LID-DS/LID-DS/README.md

 ## License
 Leipzig Intrusion Detection Dataset (LID-DS)
-Copyright (C) 2018 Martin Grimmer und Martin Max Röhling
+Copyright (C) 2018 Martin Grimmer, Martin Max Röhling, Dennis Kreußel and Simon Ganz

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by